siffiejoe/lua-amalg/README.md

 `package.searchers` (or `package.loaders` on Lua 5.1) and adds a new table `package.postload` that serves the same purpose as the standard `package.preload` table.

-To fix a compatibility issue with Lua 5.1's vararg handling, `amalg.lua` by default adds a local alias to the global `arg` table to every loaded module.
-If for some reason you don't want that, use the `-a` flag (but be aware that in Lua 5.1 with `LUA_COMPAT_VARARG` defined (the default) your modules can only access the global `arg` table as `_G.arg`).

-	$ amalg-redis -o out.lua -a -s main.lua -c